google-deepmind/mujoco/doc/XMLreference.rst

    compiler converts degrees into radians, and mjModel always uses radians.
 For URDF models the parser sets this attribute to "radian" internally, regardless of the XML setting.
 :at:`fitaabb`: :at-val:`[false, true], "false"`
-   The compiler is able to replace a mesh with a geometric primitive fitted to that mesh; see :ref:`geom <geom>` below.
+   The compiler is able to replace a mesh with a geometric primitive fitted to that mesh; see :ref:`geom <body-geom>` below.
    If this attribute is "true", the fitting procedure uses the axis-aligned bounding box (aabb) of the mesh.
 Otherwise it uses the equivalent-inertia box of the mesh.
 The type of geometric primitive used for fitting is specified separately for each geom.